Cooty/expo-animated-splash-screen-demo/README.md

 Based on [this example](https://github.com/expo/examples/tree/master/with-splash-screen) from Expo.

-The main difference from the original demo is that here wo load the splash screen asset from the local file system, instead of from a remote URL (adding a local URL broke the original example, and wasn't realistic to begin with).
+The main difference from the original demo is that here we load the splash screen asset from the local file system, instead of from a remote URL (adding a local URL broke the original example, and wasn't realistic to begin with).

 ## 🚀 How to use